 Cyber Security, Forensics, and Policy

 Cyber security skills are in high demand.
 No matter what your major is, or what field you will work in after college, a minor in Cyber Security will make you more valuable to an employer.
-Learn about password protection, malware detection and how to defend against cyber hacking.
-In this interdisciplinary minor, you'll take six courses in Information Systems and Cyber Security, Computer Science, Criminology and Criminal Justice.
-Learn the basics in 21st century technology skills and position yourself for career success in any field.
+Learn about password protection, malware detection, and how to defend against cyber hacking.
+In this interdisciplinary minor, you'll take six courses in Information Systems and Cyber Security, Computer Science, Criminology, and Criminal Justice.
+Learn the basics of 21st-century technology skills and position yourself for career success in any field.

 Military Science and Leadership